-- 3.3 The term staff applies to all those working for or on behalf of Chance UK, in either paid or voluntary capacity, full time or part time.
-This also includes parent volunteers and Trustees. - 3.4 Parent and Carers refers to both parents and other adults in a parenting role for example adoptive parents, step parents, Guardians, and foster parents. - 3.5 Parental Responsibility (PR) is a set of legal rights and responsibilities including making sure a child is kept safe.
+- 3.4 The term Staff applies to all those working for or on behalf of Chance UK, in either paid or voluntary capacity, full time or part time.
+This also includes parent volunteers and trustees. - 3.5 Parents and Carers refers to both parents and other adults in a parenting role for example adoptive parents, stepparents, guardians, and foster parents. - 3.6 Parental Responsibility (PR) is a set of legal rights and responsibilities including making sure a child is kept safe.
 PR gives the right to make important decisions about a child's life such as where they live, how they are educated and who looks after them.

-"Working to safeguarding children 2018" states a Child Centred Approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families.
+3.7 "Working to safeguard Children 2018" states a Child Centred Approach means keeping the child in focus when making decisions about their lives and working in partnership with them and their families.